Entrepreneurs’ Guide to Applying for SBA Financing

 5. The SBA Disaster Loans is when a company, a non-profit organization, or a homeowner experiences damage to real estate, property, equipment, or inventory from a catastrophe or an unfortunate natural event.
 It is provided to assist in repair or replacement of the damaged item or property.

-6. The SBAExpress Program is a specialized SBA loan, for amounts up to $350,000 or less, that offers express or fast processing.
+6. The SBAExpress Program is a specialized SBA loan, for amounts up to $350,000 or less, that offers express loans that offer fast processing.

-7. CAPLines is an SBA loan that provides a short-term credit line with a guarantee of up to $2 Million.
+7. CAPLines is an SBA loan that provides a short-term credit line which is a business line of credit with a guarantee of up to $2 Million.
 It specializes in several other kinds of SBA loans depending on the business cycle or purpose of the loan.

 8. The HUBZone Program is an SBA loan designated for rural and urban development.
 There are grants, federal or state tax breaks, and other incentives that come with this SBA loan.
 One qualification, however, is your business’ ability to create new jobs in the community.